asadhayat1068/assignments/lab1/README.md

 The way hashes are calculates is very important feature of blockchain, and it’s this feature that makes blockchain secure.
 The thing is that calculating a hash is a computationally difficult operation, it takes some time even on fast computers.
 This is an intentional architectural design of blockchain systems, which makes adding new blocks difficult, thus preventing their modification after they’re added.
-We’ll discuss and implement this mechanism in the [Lab2](../lab2/README.md).
+We’ll discuss and implement this mechanism in the [Lab 3](../lab3/README.md).

 For now, you will just take block fields (i.e. headers), concatenate them, and calculate a SHA-256 hash on the concatenated combination.
 To do that, use the `SetHash` function.
+Feed the `PrevBlockHash`, `Transactions`, and `Timestamp` into the hash in this order.

 To compute the SHA-256 checksum of the data you can use the [Sum256](https://golang.org/pkg/crypto/sha256/#Sum256) function from the go crypto package.